4+1 Program Overview

 I have already completed my B.S. in Mechanical or Industrial Engineering.
 Can I sign up for the 4+1 program?

 No, this program is for current B.S. students.
 You can apply to the M.S. through the normal graduate school application process.

 I am currently pursuing / have completed my B.S. at a college or university other than the University of Massachusetts Amherst.
 I would like to do my M.S. at the University of Massachusetts Amherst.
 Can I sign up for the 4+1 program?

 Yes if you are enrolled in a related field, such as other engineering majors, physics, mathematics, kinesiology, etc. at one of the five-colleges.
 Although the program is ideally suited to B.S. students in Mechanical and Industrial Engineering at the University of Massachusetts Amherst, it can work for other majors.
 You should contact the 4+1 program director for potential consideration.

 I have been admitted to the 4+1 program and I am in my senior year.
 The GPA for my B.S. degree is going to be below 3.5.
 Will I be admitted to the M.S. program?

-I have been admitted to the 4+1 program.
+I have been admitted to the 4+1 program through the fast-track process.
 Do I need to take the GRE, submit letters of recommendation, and/or Statement of Purpose to be admitted into the M.S. program?

 No, because the fast-track admission process of the 4+1 program does not require any of the above.